NickshihU7/EE6470/Final/README.md

 The order of inputs in this DIF FFT algorithm is in order.
 Nevertheless, the ouputs are in bit-reversed order.
 Thus, we'll need a re-order module to get the outputs in order.

-- Modifications in dual-core version

-To make it run parallelly, the 16-pt inputs are splited into two 8-pt inputs for both real and imaginary parts.
-In addition, the 16-pts DIF FFT is replaced with two 8-pt DIF FFT.

 ## System Architecture for Dual-core System

 The system architecture is similar to the one in HW4, which uses the TLM transaction and a simpleBus to transfer the data in between as shown in the figure below.
 In addition, a direct memory access (DMA) module is involved to provide a faster data transfer.

 ![The system architecture](final.png)

+To make it run parallelly, the 16-pt inputs are splited into two 8-pt inputs for both real and imaginary parts.
+In addition, the 16-pts DIF FFT is replaced with two 8-pt DIF FFT.

 1. A top-level module `System` is instantiated to contain `Testbench` and `GaussianBlur`.
 2. Compared to HW2, the three R, G, and B channels are combined as one channel "rgb".